Robertdebrus/Robertdebrus.github.io/README.md

 # Robertdebrus.github.io

-This folder contains a sample javaDoc and javascript that records the user's eye position to the "eyeData.txt" file
+The eyeDoc folder contains a sample javaDoc and javascript that records the user's eye position to the "eyeData.txt" file

 Prerequisites:
 Firefox